kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 });
 ```

 Both works.
-Probably you have no choise in vanilla Backbone but doing the first one.
-However, Marionette comes with Controller, so I want Controller to do the job.
+It's probably matter of preference, but I want controller to do the job.
 In this way, View can focus on the mapping of DOM and event.